Gangavati, Karnataka

+Given the potential, a new district ‘Kishkinda’ is being proposed with Gangavathi being designated as its district headquarters which would potentially include the taluks Kanakagiri, Karatagi, Kampli, Tavaragera and Sindhanur.
+This would help the people from surrounding areas drastically reduce their travel time to their districts currently and also will help the city’s growth in future to potentially host the Kishkinda tourism for better.

 Geography

 Gangavathi lies at an average elevation of 406 m, and is situated close to the Tungabhadra Dam.
 It is a taluka (administrative division) of Koppal, a district that was previously part of Raichur.

 Within Gangavathi Taluk are thirty-eight gram panchayats, or self-governing villages.

 Economy

 Gangavathi is a commercial center and a major focal point for the Rice Milling industry, with its rural areas being important for Paddy cultivation.
-Gangavati has Asia's first Rice Technology Park.
+Gangavathi has Asia's first Rice Technology Park.

+Transport

+Gangavati is well connected by road.

+Rail

+Gangavati has a railway station (Gangavathi railway station) and is located on the Mahabubnagar-Munirabad railway line.

 Demographics

 According to the 2011 India census, Gangavathi had a population of 1,05,529.
 Males constituted 51% of the population and females 49%.
 Gangavathi had an average literacy rate of 57%, lower than the national average of 59.5%: male literacy was 67%, and female literacy 48%.
 In Gangavathi 15% of the population is under 6 years of age.